sumeetjain/snippets/README.markdown

 Here's a quick rundown of what each snippet does:

 ### CSS
-- reset - Type `reset` and hit TAB to insert some CSS reset styles (my own blend - kind of a mix of YUI and Eric Meyer's)
+- Reset Styles - Type `reset` and hit TAB to insert some CSS reset styles (my own blend - kind of a mix of YUI and Eric Meyer's)

 ### Javascript
 - jQuery Scope - Type `r` and his TAB to insert an anonymous function that's automatically bound to $(document).ready().
 I put all of my jQuery goodness inside of this.